 There are 10 heat settings that offer even heat throughout the mattress pad with thin wires.

-The king and queen size mattress pads come with 10 heat settings and two heating zones, so members of a couple can heat their sides of the bed to their preferred temperature.
+The king and queen size mattress pads also come with two heating zones, so that individuals can heat their sides of the bed to their preferred temperature.

 The system will turn off automatically after 10 hours of use.

 Best for precise temperature control: chiliPAD Sleep System